How to Apply for Section 8 HousingUpdated March 8, 2023 Section 8

 Section 8 applications are typically denied for a few common reasons, including the following:

-Criminal history – If you or anyone in your household has been convicted of criminal activity within public housing, then your application will be denied.
-HUD is especially vigilant about rejecting applications from those who have been involved in drug-related criminal activity in a former public housing assignment.
+Criminal History – If you or anyone in your household has been convicted of criminal activity within public housing, your application will be denied.
+HUD is especially vigilant about rejecting applications from those involved in drug-related criminal activity in a former public housing assignment.
 There are strict tenant rules and regulations to ensure that the environment for Section 8 renters is as safe and productive as possible.

-Previous eviction from public housing – If the PHA finds evidence that you or any member of your household has been previously evicted from a public housing unit within the last five years, then your application will be denied.
+Previous Eviction from Public Housing – If the PHA finds evidence that you or any member of your household has been previously evicted from a public housing unit within the last five years, your application will be denied.

-Outstanding balance with another PHA – If you or any member of your household has an outstanding balance with any PHA in the nation, your application will not be approved.
+Outstanding Balance with Another PHA – If you or any household member has an outstanding balance with any PHA in the nation, your application will not be approved.